 Don't even get me started on the Olympics!

-It may sound cliché to say that we learn more from our failures than from our successes, but nevertheless this is true.
+It may sound cliché to say that we learn more from our failures than from our successes, but nevertheless, this is true.

 Because life is a process of trial and error, and error, and even more error until finally you succeed!

-The key is to hang in their long enough, don't give up with the struggling masses, there is light at the end of the tunnel no matter how dim and distant it may seem.
+The key is to hang in there long enough, don't give up with the struggling masses, there is light at the end of the tunnel no matter how dim and distant it may seem.

 PA Rejection Letter #2 (Your Killing me)